What is Inventory Carrying Cost and Why Your eCommerce Business Should Know?

-Likewise, as per a study of supply chain management software, the inventory optimization and replenishment module was the most frequently used module.
-Such a module used inventory carrying costs to estimate optimum levels of inventory for each item.
+Likewise, as per a supply chain management software study, the inventory optimization and replenishment module was the most frequently used module.
+Such a module used Inventory carrying costs to estimate optimum inventory levels for each item.

-This showcases how important a metric is carrying cost in any leading supply chain operation.
+This showcases how important a metric carries a cost in any leading supply chain operation.
 Thus, it is important for businesses involving supply chain operations like e-commerce to calculate “optimal” inventory levels.
-And to calculate optimal inventory levels, it is important for businesses to derive and apply an estimate of inventory carrying costs.
+And to calculate optimal inventory levels, businesses need to derive and apply an estimate of Inventory carrying costs.

-Inventory is considered optimized when the least amount of inventory is on hand to meet
+Inventory is optimized when the least Inventory is on hand to meet

 the desired service level.
-This means that the main objective of inventory management for supply chain operations like e-commerce should not be to reduce inventory in itself.
+This means that the main objective of inventory management for supply chain operations like e-commerce should not be to reduce Inventory.

-On the other hand, inventory in excess of the optimized inventory level is surplus inventory.
+On the other hand, Inventory over the optimized inventory level is surplus Inventory.
 Such surplus inventory increases the costs related to maintenance, shrinkage, damage, insurance, and tracking.

-Thus, e-commerce businesses, like any other supply chain operation, always have a trade-off between the cost of holding inventory and the impact on desired service levels.
-In other words, an e-commerce business must determine the amount it should invest in inventory holding cost to meet its desired service level?”
+Thus, e-commerce businesses, like any other supply chain operation, always have a trade-off between holding inventory costs and the impact on desired service levels.
+In other words, an e-commerce business must determine the amount it should invest in Inventory holding Cost to meet its desired service level?”

-In this article, we are going to discuss what is inventory carrying cost, the types of carrying costs, and how to calculate inventory carrying cost for an e-commerce business.
+This article will discuss Inventory carrying costs, the types of carrying costs, and how to calculate Inventory carrying costs for an e-commerce business.

 What is Inventory Carrying Cost?

 Inventory Carrying Cost is also called Inventory Holding Cost.
-It is the cost incurred in keeping an inventory of one SKU of product.
+It is the Cost incurred in keeping an inventory of one product SKU.
 Inventory Carrying Cost considers investments involved in storing and holding unsold goods.

-Such costs may associate with inventory storage facilities such as material handling equipment and personnel, warehouse costs, the cost of inventory management systems, etc. It may also include costs associated with the risk of damage, loss, scrap, wear and tear, and obsolescence along with the cost of insuring against some of these risks.
-However, it does not include the costs of holding inventory due to insurance, scrap, etc.
+Such costs may be associated with inventory storage facilities such as material handling equipment and personnel, warehouse costs, inventory management systems, etc. It may also include costs associated with the risk of damage, loss, scrap, wear and tear, and obsolescence, along with the Cost of insuring against some of these risks.
+However, it does not include the costs of holding Inventory due to insurance, scrap, etc.

-Inventory carrying cost is also defined as the effective “interest rate” at which inventory costs are carried.
-It is the cost that is incurred as a result of carrying inventory.
-In short, Inventory Holding Costs or Inventory Carrying Costs such as storage, handling, insurance, taxes, obsolescence, theft, and interest on funds financing the goods.
+Inventory carrying Cost is the effective “interest rate” at which inventory costs are carried.
+It is the Cost that is incurred as a result of carrying Inventory.
+In short, Inventory Holding Costs or Inventory Carrying Costs include storage, handling, insurance, taxes, obsolescence, theft, and interest on funds financing the goods.

-Note that all these charges increase with the increase in the level of inventory.
-Thus, to minimize inventory carrying costs, businesses make frequent orders of small quantities.
+Note that all these charges increase with the increase in the level of Inventory.
+Thus, businesses frequently order small quantities to minimize Inventory carrying costs.

 Types of Inventory Carrying Cost